cwallacebailey/html_css_portfolio_project1/README.md

 The purpose of this page is highlighted in the text box overlayed onto the background image.
 It allows a user to submit their choice of restaurant for review

 * ### Form
-    * The form is designed to allow a user to recommend their favourite restaraunt to the person running the site if they think they know a better wing than the current top choices on the page
+    * The form is designed to allow a user to recommend their favourite restaurant to the person running the site if they think they know a better wing than the current top choices on the page
     * The form offers 5 sections, name, email, restaurant name, a radio selection to say if their choice offers meat, vegan or both options and finally a comments section.
     * The form first four sections of the form are 'required' in order to submit the form and if missed by the user when they click submit they will be asked to fill in a missing section.
 The comments section is optional